Joe La Mariana

 Emi Hashizume

 Emi joined the RethinkWaste team in October 2018.
-As the Environmental Education Manager, Emi oversees the Shoreway Environmental Center tours, as well as the In-School Recycling and Compost Program to improve waste reduction, recycling and organic performance at schools.
-This program incorporates student education, including classroom presentations, paired with on-site assistance and technical support in updating campus facilities and waste infrastructure.
-Before RethinkWaste, Emi coordinated the Green Business Program for four years at the San Mateo County Office of Sustainability.
+As the Environmental Education Manager, Emi oversees the Shoreway Environmental Center tours, as well as the In-Schools Recycling and Compost Program to improve waste reduction, recycling, and compost performance at schools.
+The program pairs student education, custodial training, and educator resources with on-site assistance and technical support in updating campus facilities and waste infrastructure.
+Before RethinkWaste, Emi coordinated the Green Business Program for four years at the San Mateo County Sustainability Department.
 Emi graduated with a Bachelor of Arts in Environmental Analysis, with an emphasis in Public Policy and Environmental Justice with minors in Asian American and Community Studies from Pitzer College.

 Recycling and Compliance Program Manager